great-northern-diver/loon/website/md/index.md

 # Command Line Control

-Everything that can be changed on the scatterplot display and inspector (except temporary moving points) can be controlled programmatically, e.g. via the command line.
+Displays can be completely controlled via the command line.
 The `R` API is discussed in [learn R section](learn_R_intro.html).
-It is similar as the `tcltk` `R` package API.
-We add generics.
-For example, for a plot with handle `p` once can query a plot state as follows
+It is similar to the `tcltk` package API.
+For example, in `R` for a plot with handle `p` once can query a plot state as follows

 ~~~
 # Query State